 - As long as the items are produced by the manufacturer, you’ll be able to source them.

 The biggest challenge of selling wholesale products is the tight competition on listings.
 Unless you can find a product that isn’t already sold on Amazon, establishing yourself as the exclusive seller can be difficult.
 Another challenge is getting approved by brand owners.
 If you’re just new to Amazon and has yet to build your track record, you may not immediately get approved by brand owners to sell their products wholesale.

-Whatever business model you pick, make sure you think about other factors such as long term sustainability and the probability of success.
-It’s best that you give each business model a try and see which one works for you well.
+Now that you have seen the different Amazon business models pros and cons, it is time to choose the right model for your business.
+Whatever it is that you pick, make sure you think about other factors such as long term sustainability and the probability of success.
+We suggest that you give each Amazon business model a try and see which one works for you well.